Multipartite entanglement vs nonlocality for two families of $N$-qubit states: Introduction

-In this letter, we generalize the well-known relationship between 2-qubit entanglement and violation of the Bell-CHSH inequality \cite{CHSH,GISIN1991201,POPESCU1992293} to the case of $N$-qubit entanglement and violation of an N-qubit Bell inequality for two families of states.
+In this letter, we generalize the well-known relationship between 2-qubit entanglement and violation of the Bell-CHSH inequality \cite{clauser_proposed_1969} to the case of $N$-qubit entanglement and violation of an $N$-qubit Bell inequality.
 For two qubits, all pure states can be written in the form $\ket{\psi} = \alpha \ket{00} + \beta \ket{11}$ in some basis via the Schmidt decomposition.
-The maximum expected value of the Bell-CHSH operator with respect to these states is $\max[S_2]=2\sqrt{2}$ \cite{tsirelson}, which violates the LHV bound of $S_2 \leq 2$ if $\ket{\psi}$ is an entangled state ($\alpha, \beta \neq 0$).
-Here, we analyse correlations in the $N-$qubit generalizations of two subsets of the GHZ class \cite{Dur} of states: the $N-$qubit generalized GHZ (GGHZ) states $\ket{\psi_g}$ and the $N-$qubit maximal slice (MS) states $\ket{\psi_s}$ \cite{Carteret_2000}:
+The maximum expectation value of the Bell-CHSH operator with respect to these states is $\max[S_2]=2\sqrt{2}$ \cite{cirelson_quantum_1980}, which violates the LHV bound of $S_2 \leq 2$ if $\ket{\psi}$ is an entangled state ($\alpha, \beta \neq 0$).
+Here, we analyse nonlocal correlations in two subsets of the $N-$qubit GHZ class \cite{dur_three_2000} of states: the generalized GHZ (GGHZ) states $\ket{\psi_g}$ and the maximal slice (MS) states $\ket{\psi_s}$ \cite{carteret_local_2000}:

+.
+These families of states are generalizations of the well-known 3-qubit GHZ state $(N=3, \alpha =\pi/4)$, which is a useful entanglement resource for a variety of information processing protocols including dense coding and teleportation \cite{greenberger_going_2007, bouwmeester_observation_1999, roos_control_2004, ekert_nmr_1998}. $N-$qubit generalizations of the GHZ states are thus natural candidates to explore for extending these protocols to more than three qubits.
+Tracing out any qubit in the GGHZ and MS states leaves the remaining qubits in a mixed state (for all $\alpha > 0$), indicating genuine $N$-qubit entanglement.